platformatic/fgh/README.md

 - Map Values (`map_values(f)`): Applies filter `f` to each value, taking only the first result for each input value
 - Select (`select(f)`): Produces its input unchanged if `f` returns true, and produces no output otherwise

+### Has Filter
+- Has (`has(key)`): Tests whether an object has a specified key or an array has an element at a specified index.
+Returns true if the input has the key/index, false otherwise.

 ### String Functions
 - Tostring (`tostring`): Converts values to strings.
 Strings are left unchanged, while all other values are JSON-encoded.